momentum-laboratory/multi-metabolite-pd/README.md

 # Activate the environment
 conda activate pd-multipool-cest
 ```
+## Troubleshooting

-# Troubleshooting: for some systems the following packages might need to be externally installed:
+For some systems the following packages might need to be externally installed:

 ```bash
 conda install pytorch
 pip install cmcrameri